 Specific serious health risks are associated with the use of illegal drugs and alcohol.
 Medical studies indicate that users of illegal drugs or alcohol can suffer from a wide range of medical and psychological problems.
 Those problems can be as mild as depression or as severe as permanent brain damage or death.
-At the very least, use promotes poor application to academics as shown by poor study habits, lack of concentration, and loss of self-esteem.
-Additional information on the health risk associated with the use of the illicit or illegal drugs or alcohol is available through the McDonald Health Center.
+At the very least, use may result in poor academic performance, as shown by poor study habits, lack of concentration, and loss of self-esteem.
+Additional information on the health risk associated with the use of illicit or illegal drugs or alcohol is available through the McDonald Health Center.